riscvarchive/rvm-csi/gap-analysis.md

 ## Background

-RVM refers to a class of platforms and profiles which RISC-V International originally intended to define.
+RVM refers to a class of platforms and profiles which RISC-V International intends to define.
 A profile defines a specific base ISA, plus ISA extensions and any options applicable within those ISA extensions.
 A platform comprises a profile plus further specifications for non-ISA features (such as interrupt controllers etc.).

-The motivation behind defining these profiles and platforms is to constrain the features of a RISC-V platform in order to make it easier to write software that is portable between platforms.
+One possible motivation behind defining these profiles and platforms is to constrain the features of a RISC-V platform in order to make it easier to write software that is portable between platforms.
 This is most important in the application processor space, where binary distributions need to be created that will work on platforms from multiple vendors.
 Hence most focus in this area has been on the RVA (application processor) platforms.

-In the embedded space, there is no longer an intention, at least in the near future at time of writing, to define the RVM platforms and profiles.
+In the embedded space, the definition of profiles and platforms is not motivated by binary software portability.
 Rather, since we assume that software will be built for a specific embedded platform, we can deal with the problem of software portability by creating a software layer that abstracts the features of the platform.
 Hence the motivation behind RVM-CSI.

 In constructing systems for RVM platforms, we assume the following:
 - The software is built for a specific platform (i.e., platform characteristics are known at build time).
-- The software is not using a rich OS such as linux (which would have its own standardized methods for control of the platform and discovery of its characteristics).
+- The software is not using a rich OS such as Linux (which would have its own standardized methods for control of the platform and discovery of its characteristics).

+It is important to note that a platform does not need to conform to a defined RVM platform in order to support RVM-CSI.

 ## Assumed Features of Underlying Hardware